socraticDevBlog/eng_blog/src/pages/posts/063-leetcodekata.md

 Every challenge comports an educational goal, a difficulty degree, and sometimes a performance requirement.

-In my opinion, the most fun are discussion threads about challenges.
+In my opinion, discussion threads about challenges are gold.
 Everyone completing a challenge has the opportunity to compare their solutions with peers from all corners of the planet.

-Practicing developers may underline that these challenges are nothing like their day-to-day work requirements.

 ## because it's quick and fun